Naheed001/CyberSecurity-Projects/SSH-Brute-Force-Detection/README.md

 ## What I Learned

-Through this project I have understood how brute force attacks work at a network level and how to make use of Splunk to build threshold-based alerts.
-It has helped expose me to the mindset an analyst should have when responding to threats and intrusions and also understand the terminology I should aim to learn, for instance the MITRE ATT&CK Mapping)
+Through this project, I have developed a deep understanding of how brute force attacks are conducted against networked systems and how to use SIEM tools such as Splunk to configure threshold-based alerts.
+This project also gave me insight into the approach required when responding to security threats and intrusions, as well as providing me with hands-on experience investigating security events and applying frameworks, for instance the MITRE ATT&CK mappings, to classify techniques and support my analysis.

 ## Tools Used